Wells graduates go on to exciting work in a variety of fields. Here are some examples.

 But for Terry, who hails from Brooklyn, NY, college isn’t all about basketball.
 “I was sold on the education at Wells.
 And being from the inner city, it feels like a getaway when I’m on campus,” he says.
 “It’s not a huge school or a party school, so you can focus on your schoolwork and on sports, and it’s easy to make friends and get to know everyone.”

 A business major, Terry was an active participant in Wells' 2011 Entrepreneurship Week, during which he and his teammates pitched a new business plan for selling 3D printers.
-The director of our new business center, Bob Ellis, has helped inspire Terry’s interest in business.
+The then director of the new business center, Bob Ellis, helped inspire Terry’s interest in business.
 Terry says, “Mr. Ellis doesn’t just relate to us through a textbook, but through his experience in the business world, which makes concepts easier to understand.”

 Patrick Sodums '12

 After spending time studying at a couple different colleges and working in Brazil, Patrick Sodums '12 knew what he wanted out of his last two years in college.

 "The ability to individualize my own major was important, and I could study exactly what I wanted to at Wells," says Patrick, who transferred as a junior.
 "And there's a sense of humanity here rather than a sense of institution.
 That really spoke to me.
 That, plus affordability through scholarships made the choice easy."

 Patrick, a talented soccer player, took a non-traditional path to Wells.
 After high school, when all his friends were heading off to college, Patrick headed to the soccer-player's paradise in South America.
 In Brazil, while working in a restaurant and playing soccer, he developed an interest in international business.
 He later returned to the US to begin his college career, but he didn't feel fulfilled.
 Before long he found his way back to Brazil to refine his long-term goals—and his soccer skills.